What is the IPMT Function?

-- Rate (required argument) – It is the interest per period.
+- Rate (required argument) – This is the interest per period.

-- Per (required argument) – It is the period for which we want to find the interest and must be in the range 1 to nper.
+- Per (required argument) – This is the period for which we want to find the interest and must be in the range from 1 to nper.

-- Nper (required argument) – It is the total number of payment periods in an annuity.
+- Nper (required argument) – The total number of payment periods.

-- Pv (required argument) – It is the present value, or it is the lump sum amount that a series of future payments is worth as of now.
+- Pv (required argument) – This is the present value, or the lump sum amount, that a series of future payments is worth as of now.

-- Fv (optional argument) – It is the future value or a cash balance that we wish to attain after the last payment is made.
+- Fv (optional argument) – The future value or a cash balance that we wish to attain after the last payment is made.
 If we omit the Fv argument, the function assumes it to be zero.
 The future value of a loan would be taken as zero.

-- Type (optional argument) – It accepts the numbers 0 to 1 and indicates when payments are due.
+- Type (optional argument) – Accepts the numbers 0 or 1 and indicates when payments are due.
 If omitted, it is assumed to be 0.
 Set type to 0 if payments are at the end of the period, and to 1 if payments are due at the start.